GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - GET `/API/profiles/{email}`

-    - Description: Allows to obtain all the information of a single profile
+    - Description: Allows to obtain all the information of a single profile and the IDs of his tickets
     - Request parameter: email of the requested user profile
     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (email not found), `422 Unprocessable Entity` (validation of email failed) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing profileId, email, name, surname, phoneNumber, address, city and country of the requested user.
+    - Response body: An object containing profileId, email, name, surname, phoneNumber, address, city, country and tickets (An array of Int, each one representing a created ticket) of the requested user.
 An error message in case of error

       ```